saimanasak/docker/dockerfile/docker_file.md

 - Syntax:
     `STOPSIGNAL signal`
 - i.e., when we run a 'docker conatiner stop' command, then the Docker will send the signal to the primary process that is running on the container, allowing it to perform any cleanup or any other shutdown procedures before stopping.
 - Can be overridden by using **--stop-signal** flag along with the docker run and create commands.
+- Some signals are:
+    - SIGTERM: Termination Signal-graceful shutdown.
+    - SIGINT: Interrupt Signal-clean shutdown, Ctrl+C.
+    - SIGQUIT: Quit Signal- similar to above both but here a core dump generation takes place (i.e., a core dump file is created that contains the memory image of a process at a specific point of time)
+    - SIGKILL: Kill Signal-immediately terminates the process.

 <a name="USER"></a>
 #### 16. USER